- To disable Recall on Windows 11, open Settings > Privacy & security > Recall & snapshots and turn off the “Save snapshots” toggle switch.

 Click the OK button.

-Once you complete the steps, the Recall feature should no longer run on your computer, and the components will be removed from it.
+Once you complete the steps, the Recall feature should no longer run on your computer, and the components will be removed.
 If the feature was previously configured, changing the policy state will also delete the snapshots already stored on the computer.
 You will also need to restart the computer to complete the process.

 If you still have questions about the Windows Recall, the following FAQs will help clarify the most common questions and provide answers to assist you in understanding and managing the feature.